 How long does the breast reduction procedure take?

-These procedures take from 2 to 4 hours, depending upon the amount of sagging skin that needs to be removed and if Dr. Miller needs to downsize the nipple/areola complex.
+These procedures take from two to four hours, depending upon the amount of sagging skin that needs to be removed and if Dr. Miller needs to downsize the nipple/areola complex.

 Even when proper aftercare guidelines are followed, patients may still experience recovery complications after surgery.
 Serious complications such as blood clots, difficulty breathing, infection, fever, or long-lasting pain that is felt at any time during your recovery should be tell-tale signs that you should visit your doctor immediately.